wombleton/gitlaw-nz/acts/N/National Parks Act 1980.md

 ##### 56I Offences

-*   (1) Every person commits an offence against this Act and is liable on summary conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $10,000 or to both who,---
+*   (1) Every person commits an offence against this Act and is liable on conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $10,000 or to both who,---

-    *   (a) being the owner of a dog or a person in charge of a dog, allows that dog, in contravention of [section 56A][76], to be in a national park; or
+    *   (a) being the owner of a dog or a person in charge of a dog, allows that dog, in contravention of [section 56A][77], to be in a national park; or

     *   (b) being a person who is authorised, by or under this Act, to take a dog into a national park, fails to keep under proper control a dog that he or she has taken into a national park; or